-- 8. Represents 36,740 shares of Common Stock issuable upon the exercise of options exercisable within 60 days of March 20, 2020. - 9.
-Includes (a) 1,810,923 shares of Common Stock beneficially owned, (b) 499,293 shares of Common Stock issuable upon the exercise of options exercisable within 60 days of March 20, 2021 and (c) an aggregate of 1,360,695 shares of Common Stock issuable upon exercise of warrants exercisable within 60 days of March 20, 2021.
-The aforementioned includes 1,046,991 shares of Common Stock and 985,695 shares of Common Stock issuable upon exercise of warrants exercisable within 60 days of March 20, 2021 beneficially owned by Phoenix.
+8. Represents 46,670 shares of Common Stock issuable upon the exercise of options exercisable within 60 days of March 20, 2020.

+- 9. Includes (a) 2,473,915 shares of Common Stock beneficially owned, (b) 626,910 shares of Common Stock issuable upon the exercise of options exercisable within 60 days of March 20, 2021 and (c) an aggregate of 425,000 shares of Common Stock issuable upon exercise of warrants exercisable within 60 days of March 20, 2021.
+The aforementioned includes 1,072,440 shares of Common Stock beneficially owned by Phoenix.
 Please see footnote 10 below for information concerning shares of Common Stock beneficially owned by Phoenix.
 Mr. Sassower and Mr. Goren are the co-managers of SG Phoenix Ventures LLC, which has the shared power to vote and dispose of the shares of Common Stock held by Phoenix and, accordingly, Mr. Sassower and Mr. Goren may be deemed to be the beneficial owner of the shares owned by Phoenix.
 SG Phoenix Ventures LLC, Mr. Sassower and Mr. Goren each disclaim beneficial ownership of the shares owned by Phoenix, except to the extent of their respective pecuniary interests therein. - 10.
 SG Phoenix Ventures LLC is the Managing Member of Phoenix, with the power to vote and dispose of the shares of Common Stock held by Phoenix.
 Accordingly, SG Phoenix Ventures LLC may be deemed to be the beneficial owner of such shares.
 Andrea Goren is the co-manager of SG Phoenix Ventures LLC, has the shared power to vote and dispose of the shares of Common Stock held by Phoenix and, as such, may be deemed to be the beneficial owner of the common shares owned by Phoenix and by SG Phoenix LLC, of which he is a member.
 Philip Sassower is the co-manager of SG Phoenix Ventures LLC, has the shared power to vote and dispose of the shares of Common Stock held by Phoenix and, as such, may be deemed to be the beneficial owner of the common shares owned by Phoenix and by SG Phoenix LLC, of which he is a member.
-SG Phoenix Ventures LLC, Mr. Goren and Mr. Sassower each disclaim beneficial ownership of the shares owned by Phoenix, and Mr. Goren and Mr. Sassower each disclaim beneficial ownership of the shares owned by SG Phoenix LLC, except to the extent of their respective pecuniary interests therein.
+SG Phoenix Ventures LLC, Mr. Goren and Mr. Sassower each disclaim beneficial ownership of the shares owned by SG Phoenix LLC, except to the extent of their respective pecuniary interests therein.
 The address of these stockholders is 70 East 55th Street, 10th Floor, New York, NY 10022.

-f10k2020_isignsolutions.htm Form Type: 10-K Page 28 Edgar Agents LLC iSign Solutions Inc. 04/07/2021 02:12 PM
+f10k2021_isignsolutionsinc.htm Form Type: 10-K Page 27 Edgar Agents LLC iSign Solutions Inc. 03/23/2022 03:23 PM